 Integrated management planning activities are occurring across the entire state (Figure 7).
 There are both required and voluntary plans in place.
 Several additional voluntary plans are in development.
-Each of the existing plans, required or voluntary, is reviewed each year by the Department and NRD to determine if any changes are necessary.
-A complete summary of the planning activities occurring within each basin can be found in the Department's Annual Report and Plan of Work for the Nebraska State Water Planning and Review Process submitted to the Nebraska Legislature on September 15, 2017 (https://dnr.nebraska.gov/sites/dnr.nebraska.gov/files/doc/water-planning/statewide/annual-report-to-legislature/2017/20170914\2017AnnualReportToLegislature.pdf).
+Each of the existing plans, required or voluntary, is reviewed regularly by the Department and NRD to determine if any changes are necessary.
+A complete summary of the planning activities occurring within each basin can be found in the Department's Annual Report and Plan of Work for the Nebraska State Water Planning and Review Process submitted to the Nebraska Legislature on September 15, 2018 (https://dnr.nebraska.gov/water-planning/annual-report-legislature).